illinois-ceesd/mirgecom/doc/development.rst

    The `base` branch should be the `master` branch of the repo you want to merge into in most cases.
 The `compare` branch is the branch with your changes.

-   When creating the pull request, select at least one reviewer (someone that has knowledge about the code you are modifying), add yourself as the assignee, and choose appropriate labels (if any).
-Note that this can usually not be done for a PR from a forked repository.

 6. After the pull request has been merged, please delete the branch (locally and remotely):